 - The second project, called GEMMES Vietnam, is funded by AFD.
 He leads a research team to grasp people's perceptions of climate change and the role of social networks in climate change adaptation.
 The field study of this project is in Lao Cai and the Mekong Delta.

-Sylvain Ouillon (UMR LEGOS) works on sediment transport.
-His analysis is based on the integration of in situ data, remote sensing and numerical models at different time and space scales: large scales at the river basin or in river plumes to quantify sediment balance and understand its variability, local scales to study hydrosedimentary processes such as aggregation or tidal pumping.
-He also aims at developing new products in water color (nature and size of suspended particles from satellite data).
-He participated to numerous coastal sea cruises.
-Most of his projects were applied in river plumes of the Mediterranean Sea, in the Gambia River estuary, in the coral reef lagoons of New Caledonia, in coastal waters and deltas of Red River and Mekong River in Vietnam, and in river basins of Algeria.
-Besides from research, he is leading the department water-environment-oceanography of the University of Science and Technology of Hanoi (USTH) and its master program from 2011.
-Since September 2015, he works at LEGOS, Toulouse.
+Sylvain Ouillon (UMR LEGOS) is working on sediment transport.
+His analysis is based on the integration of in situ data, remote sensing and numerical models on different temporal and spatial scales: large scales in basins or river plumes to quantify the sediment balance and understand its variability, local scales to study hydrosedimentary processes, particularly in muddy plugs in estuaries.
+He has participated in numerous coastal campaigns.
+Most of his projects have focused on river plumes in the Mediterranean, in the Gambia River estuary, in the coral lagoons of New Caledonia, in the Vietnamese coastal waters and the Red and Mekong River deltas, and in the river basins of Algeria.
+In addition to research, since 2011 he has headed the Water-Environment-Oceanography Department of the University of Science and Technology of Hanoi (USTH) and its Master's programme.
+Based in Hanoi from 2011 to 2015 and again since 2019.

 Xavier Mari (UMR MIO) has been on assignment at USTH and IMER since August 2018.
 As a biogeochemical oceanographer, his research aims to improve our understanding of the role of the ocean in the carbon cycle.
 His scientific theme concerns surface processes controlling the formation and fate of organic aggregates.
 These processes, which are responsible for exporting carbon to the ocean floor, ensure the continuous pumping of atmospheric CO2.
 He focuses on describing the impact of anthropogenic forcings, and in particular fine particles air pollution, on the ocean's ability to regulate CO2 concentration.